California: Etymology

-Abbreviations of the state's name include CA, Cal., Cali, Calif., Califas, and US-CA.
+Abbreviations of the state's name include CA (U.S. Postal Service and ANSI), Cal, Calif, CF (U.S. Coast Guard), and US-CA (ISO).

 History

 A map of Indigenous Californian tribes and languages at the time of European contact.

 Indigenous tribes

 California was one of the most culturally and linguistically diverse areas in pre-Columbian North America.
-Historians generally agree that there were at least 300,000 people living in California prior to European colonization.
+Historians generally agree that there were at least 300,000 people living in California before European colonization.
 The Indigenous peoples of California included more than 70 distinct ethnic groups, inhabiting environments ranging from mountains and deserts to islands and redwood forests.

-Living in these diverse geographic areas, the indigenous peoples developed complex forms of ecosystem management, including forest gardening to ensure the regular availability of food and medicinal plants.
+Living in these diverse geographic areas, the Indigenous peoples developed complex forms of ecosystem management, including forest gardening to ensure the regular availability of important food sources and medicinal plants.
 This was a form of sustainable agriculture.
-To mitigate destructive large wildfires from ravaging the natural environment, indigenous peoples developed a practice of controlled burning.
+To mitigate destructive large wildfires from ravaging the natural environment, Indigenous peoples developed a practice of controlled burning.
 This practice was recognized for its benefits by the California government in 2022.

 These groups were also diverse in their political organization, with bands, tribes, villages, and, on the resource-rich coasts, large chiefdoms, such as the Chumash, Pomo and Salinan.
 Trade, intermarriage, craft specialists, and military alliances fostered social and economic relationships between many groups.
 Although nations would sometimes war, most armed conflicts were between groups of men for vengeance.
 Acquiring territory was not usually the purpose of these small-scale battles.

 Men and women generally had different roles in society.
 Women were often responsible for weaving, harvesting, processing, and preparing food, while men for hunting and other forms of physical labor.
 Most societies also had roles for people whom the Spanish referred to as joyas, who they saw as "men who dressed as women".
 Joyas were responsible for death, burial, and mourning rituals, and they performed women's social roles.
 Indigenous societies had terms such as two-spirit to refer to them.
 The Chumash referred to them as 'aqi.
 The early Spanish settlers detested and sought to eliminate them.